waggle-sensor/node-platforms/nvidia_jetson/setup-guides/running_ansible.md

 ---

-Ansible should now be set up to run the playbook that will configure your nano to run Waggle Edge Stack (WES).
+Ansible should now be set up to run the playbook that will configure your Jetson to run Waggle Edge Stack (WES).

 Stuff to keep in mind while the ansible script runs:

-- **Don't play with the nano while the playbook runs**.
+- **Don't play with the Jetson while the playbook runs**.
 It can mess it up!

 - **Don't leave your desk while the playbook runs**!
 The playbook will give you more instructions on what to do as it runs